Skip to product information

 Black tourmaline

-Black tourmaline is the best-known variety of tourmaline.
-It is also identified under the name schorl.
-It is called black, but it can also be dark brown.
-It gained its notoriety over time due to its numerous properties.
+Black tourmaline is the most well-known variety of tourmaline.
+It is also identified as schorl.
+It is said to be black, but it can also be dark brown.
+It has gained its notoriety over time due to its many properties.

-It is the most common tourmaline and can sometimes grow up to 2m tall.
-Its composition, very rich in iron, gives it this black, opaque and intense appearance.
+It is the most common tourmaline and can sometimes measure up to 2 m high.
+Its composition, very rich in iron, gives it this black, opaque, and intense appearance.

-In lithotherapy, black tourmaline is a very powerful anchoring stone.
-It helps keep your feet on the ground, calms scattered thoughts and refocuses your attention.
-A fantastic anti-stress stone, black tourmaline diffuses energy and vitality.
+In lithotherapy, black tourmaline is a very powerful grounding stone.
+It helps to keep one's feet on the ground, calms scattered thoughts, and refocuses attention.
+A formidable anti-stress stone, black tourmaline diffuses energy and vitality.

 Its chakra: the root chakra